About Sonja Lyubomirsky

 • A PDF of the scale can be downloaded here.

 • To score the scale, reverse code the 4th item (i.e., turn a 7 into a 1, a 6 into a 2, a 5 into a 3, a 3 into a 5, a 2 into a 6, and a 1 into a 7), and compute the mean of the 4 items.
 Norms are available in the reference below, as well as in many other publications that have used the scale (see PsycInfo).
+Note: You may omit the 4th item and only use the first three items.

 • Please cite the following scale validation paper in all work mentioning the scale.